Skip to main content

 Bruce A. Roberts, Ph.D

-Bruce is currently the J.G.
-Boswell Chair of Agronomy in the department of plant sciences at California State University at Fresno, where he has taught since 2004.
-Dr. Roberts's research interests focus on crop and soil ecology, specifically, integrating ecological principles in crop and soil management practices to achieve sustainable goals of modern agriculture.
-He previously served for 21 years as the County director and agronomy farm advisor, Emeritus for the University of California Cooperative Extension in Kings County.
-He also worked for five years as a research agronomist for Basic Vegetable Products in King City and Hanford, California.
-Throughout his career, Dr. Roberts has promoted integrating agricultural practices that enhance wildlife habitat and resource conservation.
-Following restrictions on agriculture drainage, he initiated a U.C. workgroup that brought together diverse groups to resolve issues about wildlife use of drainage water in the Tulare Lake Basin.
+Dr. Bruce Roberts was the first holder of the endowed Boswell Chair of Agronomy in the Plant Science Department at California State University Fresno.
+He accepted this position in 2004 after serving as Farm Advisor and County Director for 22 years with the University of California Cooperative Extension in Kings County.
+Dr. Roberts’ teaching and research interests focused on plant and soil ecology, specifically on integrating ecological concepts to achieve sustainable goals for modern agriculture.
+Throughout his career, Dr. Roberts has promoted the development and adoption of management practices that enhance resource conservation of working landscapes through science and stewardship.
+Following restrictions on agriculture drainage, he initiated a U.C. workgroup that brought together diverse groups to resolve issues on wildlife use of drainage water in the Tulare Lake Basin.
 He has authored or co-authored more than 100 publications on agronomic crop research and extension recommendations.
-Dr. Roberts earned his undergraduate degree in plant science from California State University at Fresno; an M.S. in plant science from Utah State University, and a Ph.D. in ecology from the University of California at Davis.
+Dr. Roberts earned his undergraduate degree in plant science from California State University Fresno, a master’s degree in plant science from Utah State University, and a Ph.D. in Ecology from the University of California, Davis.
+In 2010 Dr. Roberts was inducted as a Fellow of the American Society of Agronomy.
+In 2015, he received the CSU Fresno’s Jordon College Outstanding Teaching Award and was awarded Emeritus status after retiring in 2016.